ryan-dd/cpp-template-project/README.md

 # Contributing

-Contributions to the project that fix errata and update to best practices are much appreciated.
-Feel free to reach out to the author.
+Contributions that fix errata are much appreciated.
+Feel free to reach out to the author about any issues.